hotelmah/hotelmah/README.md

 - Developing brand new applications from the ground up, and/or modernizing/upgrading old applications.

-## Skills 🔆
+## My Best Skills 🔆
-My best skills are:
 - Organizing
 - Attention to Detail
+- Object-Oriented Design
 - Refactoring
-- Object-Oriented

 ## Training 👨‍🔧